Andrew Benintendi Player Props: White Sox vs. Rays

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago in slugging percentage (.343) thanks to four extra-base hits.
+- Benintendi leads Chicago with a slugging percentage of .338, fueled by four extra-base hits.

-- In 82.4% of his 17 games this season, Benintendi has picked up at least one hit.
-He's also had six multi-hit games.

-- He has not hit a home run in his 17 games this year.
+- Benintendi has picked up a hit in 83.3% of his 18 games this year, with at least two hits in 33.3% of them.

-- In 10 of 17 games this year, he has scored, including multiple runs once.
+- In 18 games played this year, he has not hit a long ball.

+- Benintendi has driven in a run in five games this season (27.8%), but has had no multiple-RBI games.

+- He has scored at least once 10 times this year (55.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.